spion/genny/README.md

 });
 ```

+## creating callback functions

-You can also use `genny` instead to create a function which
+You can also use `genny.fn` instead to create a function which
 can accept multiple arguments and a callback.
 The arguments will be
 passed to your generator right after the first `resume` argument